BEKATX/SYNTAX_SYNDICATE/docs/team-contract.md

 We will consider this project successful if:

 **Team Health:**
-- [ ] All team members feel heard and respected
+- [x] All team members feel heard and respected
-- [ ] Conflicts are resolved constructively
+- [x] Conflicts are resolved constructively
-- [ ] Workload is distributed fairly
+- [x] Workload is distributed fairly
-- [ ] We enjoy working together
+- [x] We enjoy working together

 **Project Outcomes:**
-- [ ] We ship a working product by Week 15
+- [x] We ship a working product by Week 15
-- [ ] We meet all major milestone deadlines
+- [x] We meet all major milestone deadlines
-- [ ] Our code is maintainable and documented
+- [x] Our code is maintainable and documented
-- [ ] Users find our product valuable
+- [x] Users find our product valuable

 **Learning Goals:**
-- [ ] Everyone learns new technical skills
+- [x] Everyone learns new technical skills
-- [ ] We all contribute meaningfully
+- [x] We all contribute meaningfully
-- [ ] We can articulate our technical decisions
+- [x] We can articulate our technical decisions
-- [ ] We're proud to show this in our portfolios
+- [x] We're proud to show this in our portfolios

 ---

 ## Amendments

 This contract can be amended with:
-- [ ] Unanimous agreement of all team members
+- [x] Unanimous agreement of all team members
-- [ ] Documentation of what changed and why
+- [x] Documentation of what changed and why
-- [ ] Updated version committed to repo with new date
+- [x] Updated version committed to repo with new date

 **Amendment History:**
-- [Date]: [Brief description of change]
+- [10/16/2025]: [Filled up everything neccessary for proposal]

 ---